greg-raven/Impeachment-Chronicles/_posts/2017-02-10-investigators-corroborate-dossier.md

 Trump dismissed the entire dossier last month during his only news conference as President-elect, saying in January, "It's all fake news.
 It's phony stuff.
 It didn't happen."

 The dossier was commissioned as opposition research by political opponents of then-candidate Trump and compiled by a former British intelligence agent.
-US intelligence agencies checked out the former MI6 operative and his vast network throughout Europe and found him and his sources to be credible.
+U.S. intelligence agencies checked out the former MI6 operative and his vast network throughout Europe and found him and his sources to be credible.

 CNN's Pamela Brown and Marshall Cohen contributed to this story.